geojax/MythOS/README.md

 Always make sure to end your files with the linker line!
 (It must be surrounded by square brackets, [ and ])

+NEW!
+You can use \% to wait for the user to press enter in the middle of your writing.
+Tip: Use at the beginning of new paragraphs so that players can easily see the new text pop up when they press enter.